Insulin Function, Insulin Resistance, and Food Intake Control of Secretion

 PDPK1 activates another kinase called AKT.
 AKT (AK strain transforming) was originally identified as the tumor inducing gene in the AKT8 retrovirus found in the AKR strain of mice.
 AKT is also known as protein kinase B, PKB.
 Humans express three genes encoding proteins in the AKT family identified as AKT1 (PKBα), AKT2 (PKBβ), and AKT3 (PKBγ).
 It is AKT2 that is important in insulin-mediated glucose homeostasis.
 Insulin-mediated activation of AKT2/PKBβ also results in inhibition of lipolysis and gluconeogenesis and activation of protein synthesis and glycogen synthesis.

-signal transduction pathways of the insulin receptor
+signal transduction pathways activated by the insulin receptor

 Multiple signal transduction pathways initiated by insulin.
 The indicated insulin-mediated signal transduction pathways are intended to be representative only.
 When insulin binds to its receptor it triggers receptor autophosphorylation that generates docking sites for insulin receptor substrate proteins (IRS, IRS2, and IRS4).
 IRS proteins in turn trigger the activation of a wide array of signal transducing proteins (highly simplified in this Figure).
 The end results of insulin receptor activation are varied and in many cases cell-type specific but includes alterations in metabolism, ion fluxes, protein translocation, transcription rates, and growth properties of responsive cells.
 Green arrows represent positive, activating functions.
 Red T-lines represent inhibitory functions.
 Most abbreviations are described within the text.
 PDPK1: 3-phosphoinositide-dependent kinase 1 (also called PIP3-dependent kinase 1).
 PTEN: phosphatase and tensin homolog.
 PDE3B: phosphodiesterase 3B (also called adipocyte cAMP phosphodiesterase).
 GS: glycogen synthase.
 HSL: hormone sensitive lipase.
 ACC: acetyl-CoA carboxylase.
 ACL: ATP-citrate lyase. mTORC1: mechanistic target of rapamycin complex 1. p70S6K: ribosomal protein S6 kinase (encoded by the RPS6KB1 gene).
 SREBP: sterol regulated element-binding protein.